Armored Fleet Dairugger XV: Galaxy Garrison

 Captain of the Rugger Guard.
 In episode 17, Asimov is reassigned to become Supreme Commander Dewa's aide-de-camp on Earth.
 In episode 33, he is commissioned as the commander of the Three Allied Planets fleet to attack planet Galveston.
 In episode 43, Asimov holds peace talks with Teles on the Number 3 Planet of the Number 37 Star System and offers to give the Galveston Empire full ownership of the planet on the conditions that the empire cease their aspirations of global conquest, that they leave the planet's indigenous human population in peace, and that they disarm their military.
 The negotiation falls through due to Supreme Commander Caponero's insistence of driving out the indigenous population.
 Teles leaves the planet, but Asimov has a small fleet stay to protect the inhabitants from an attack by Galveston.
 Asimov leads the Alliance to successfully invade planet Galveston.
-After the fall of the Galveston Empire in episode 52, Asimov informs Socrat Tes that the surviving citizens will be migrated to the Number 3 Planet.
+After the fall of the Galveston Empire in episode 52, Asimov informs Tess Socrat that the surviving citizens will be migrated to the Number 3 Planet.